Lake Wānaka: In popular culture

-A willow growing just inside the lake, often known as That Wanaka Tree, is a tourist attraction in its own right, featuring on many tourists' Instagram feeds.
+A willow growing just inside the lake, often known as "That Wānaka Tree", is a tourist attraction in its own right, featuring on many tourists' Instagram feeds.

 In film

 The region has been the setting for many international films, including The Lord of the Rings, The Hobbit, the Legend of S, and A Wrinkle in Time.
 Lake Wānaka was mentioned several times in the 2006 movie Mission: Impossible III as a location the lead couple visited and as the answer to Ethan Hunt's question on the phone to verify the identity of his wife.

 The New Zealand cook and author Annabel Langbein, who owns a small estate at the side of the lake, filmed her series The Free Range Cook and Simple Pleasures here.

 As a doomsday refuge

 New Zealand, and Wānaka and Queenstown in particular, have been reported to be a favoured refuge for the 'super rich' in the event of a cataclysm.
 One such high net worth individual is Peter Thiel, who purchased 193 hectare of lakeside land in 2015.
 While he had not yet developed it as of 2020, plans have been announced to develop it as a luxury resort.